quira-org/README-Template/README.md

 ##  :beginner: About
 Add a detailed introduction about the project here, everything you want the reader to know.

+## 📼 How it runs
+It could be interesting to add a short video of how the project runs and _what it does._

-## :Prerequisites: Prerequisites
+## 🙏 Prerequisites

-Before you begin, ensure you have met the following requirements:
+In order to get started, make sure you meet the following requirements:

 <!--- These are just example requirements.
 Add, duplicate or remove as required --->
 * You have installed the latest version of `<coding_language/dependency/requirement_1>`
 * You have a `<Windows/Linux/Mac>` machine.
 State which OS is supported/which is not.
 * You have read `<guide/link/documentation_related_to_project>`.
-*

 ## :zap: Usage
 Write about how to use this project.

-###  :electric_plug: Installation
+###  💽 Set up
 - Steps on how to install this project, to use it.
 - Be very detailed here, For example, if you have tools which run on different operating systems, write installation steps for all of them.